aaronbond/Swipe-Deck/README.md

 # Addendum

 Feel free to contact me or log an issue if there's something broken or missing.
 I'd be happy to fix it up.
-This is currently very early work and you should fully expect some issues I have yet to spot.
+This is currently very early work and you should fully expect some issues I have yet to spot. currently requires minSdkVersion 14, i haven't tested it but should easily support all the way back to sdk 12.
+If for some reason people want that let me know and i'll release a version.